Updated: Dec 12, 2022

 You’re probably no stranger to cryptocurrencies, but have you ever considered the environmental impact of Bitcoin and other cryptocurrencies?

-As we saw in our previous blog post, our investments make up one-third of our carbon footprint.
+As you may have seen in our previous blog post, our investments make up one-third of our carbon footprint.
 So how should we evaluate the environmental impact of our investments in cryptocurrencies?

 We will explore how cryptocurrencies came about, their impact on the environment and whether or not a future of cryptocurrency is one we should be concerned or excited about.